thomas-zahner/website/content/posts/i-like-rust.md

 tags = ["rust"]
 +++

 If you were to ask me what my favourite programming language is, my answer would be Rust.
-For the majority of projects I'd prefer Rust to all other languages I know.
+For the majority of projects I'd prefer Rust to any other language I know.
 This is not because I simply like the syntax of Rust, but because with Rust I can write code quickly and with confidence that it will work.
 More so than with any other language.

 <!-- more -->